DANSI/blynk-server-original/README.md

 #### Quit

         \q

-WARNING : raw data is expensive.
-It may consume your disk very quickly!
-Be ready for that.

-#### Check logs

 Now start your server and you should see next text in ```postgres.log``` file :

         2017-03-02 16:17:18.367 - DB url : jdbc:postgresql://localhost:5432/blynk?tcpKeepAlive=true&socketTimeout=150
         2017-03-02 16:17:18.367 - DB user : test
         2017-03-02 16:17:18.367 - Connecting to DB...
         2017-03-02 16:17:18.455 - Connected to database successfully.

+WARNING : raw data is expensive.
+It may consume your disk very quickly!
+Be ready for that.

 ### Csv data format